-While using real-world scale is a requirement for CheckMate Pro Certification, it is also essential when creating any scenes that you wish to sell on TurboSquid.
+Using real-world scale is essential when creating any scenes that you wish to sell on TurboSquid.
+Learn how to set up units in 3ds Max, Maya, Cinema 4D, and Lightwave.
 It ensures that all components interact without creating conflict or confusion that would otherwise interrupt the scenery.
 If a model is not properly scaled it can interfere with its surroundings or not function properly.

 Using real-world scale ensures that when a customer purchases your model it can be used immediately, and without scaling issues.
 It is expected that your model can be placed into a scene and have it match scale with minimal editing.
 If a model is not made to real-world scale the customer will have to scale and tweak it themselves, either by taking the time to look up measurements or by estimating, slowing down production and possibly ruining the impact of their scene.
 No one wants this.